choikyo/GoogleMap/README.md

-# Project: Traveler To-do List
+# Project: Travelers To-do List
 This project is a single page web application that shows a selected list of beatiful national parks and forests in United States

 ## Installation